ShubhangiDabral13/Neural_Network_To_Recognize_Handwiritten_Digits/using_neural_nets_to recognize_handwritten_digits/README.md

 **_Deep_** parts refers of creating deep neural network.
 This refers to neural network with large amount of layers with the addition *weights* and *biases*.
 ### Key points about deep learning:-
-..*Deep Learning refers to Deep Neural Network(DNN).
+* Deep Learning refers to Deep Neural Network(DNN).

-..*DNN find association between a set of inputs and outputs.
+* DNN find association between a set of inputs and outputs.

-..*Backpropogation is something that is used to update the parameters(weights and biases) of neural networks.
+* Backpropogation is something that is used to update the parameters(weights and biases) of neural networks.
 The above explanation about DNN might be foggy to you if you are new to this topic but don't worry i will make things crytsal clear to you.
 The next question which might pop in your brain are What is neural network ,what are those layer and how actually neural network in Digit
 Recognition.
 ## What is Neural Network.
 <!---pic of neural network-->
 The above fig is of Neural Network.
 It help to find the association between a set of inputs and outputs.
-..* All the above layer are composed of nodes.\
+* All the above layer are composed of nodes.

-..*Input layer takes in the numerical representation of data.
+* Input layer takes in the numerical representation of data.

-..*Output layer output the predictions.
+* Output layer output the predictions.

---*While hidden layers are correlated with most of the computation.
+* While hidden layers are correlated with most of the computation.
 <!--- pic of a nodes with weight and biases-->
 The parameter weights and Bias are essential to the actual *Learning* process of deep learning algorithm.
 After the neural network passes its input all theto its output, the network evaluates how good its perdiction was through something called